-The financial statements have been prepared in terms of International Financial Reporting Standards and the Companies Act of South Africa, 71 of 2008.
+The financial statements have been prepared in accordance with IFRS and the Companies Act of South Africa, 71 of 2008.
 These annual financial statements are based on appropriate accounting policies, supported by reasonable and prudent judgements and estimates and are prepared on the going-concern basis.

-Based on the information and explanations given by management, the internal audit function and discussions held with the independent external auditors, the directors are of the opinion that the internal accounting controls are adequate to ensure that the financial records may be relied upon for preparing the annual financial statements and that accountability for assets and liabilities is maintained.
+Based on the information and explanations given by management, Eskom's internal audit function and discussions held with the independent external auditors, the directors are of the opinion that the internal accounting controls are adequate to ensure that the financial records may be relied upon for preparing the annual financial statements and that accountability for assets and liabilities is maintained.

-The Audit Committee has reviewed the effectiveness of Nqaba's internal controls and considers the systems appropriate for the effective operation of Nqaba.
-The committee has evaluated Nqaba's annual financial statements and has recommended their approval to the board.
+The audit committee reviewed the effectiveness of Nqaba's internal controls and considered the systems appropriate for the effective operation of Nqaba.
+The committee evaluated Nqaba's annual financial statements and recommended its approval to the board.
 The audit committee's report is set out on pages 3 to 6.